cabal-club/cable/wire.md

 4. All known `post/text` posts made to channel.

 #### 5.4.5 Synchronization
-The Channel State Request and Channel Time Range Request are sufficient for a host to track the state of a channel that a host is interested in.
-The former request allows tracking general state (who is in the channel, its topic, information about users in the channel), and the latter tracks the history of chat messages within that channel.
+There are two types of requests that allow a host to track the state of any channels that a host is interested in: the Channel State Request allows tracking general state (who is in the channel, its topic, information about users in the channel), and the Channel Time Range Request tracks the history of chat messages within that channel and any deletions of those chat messages.

-Hosts SHOULD set the `time_end` and `time_start` fields of Channel Time Range Requests in the following manner, to reliably track channel chat history:
+When building a Channel Time Range Request, hosts SHOULD set the `time_end` and `time_start` fields in the following manner, to reliably track recent channel chat history:

 ```
 time_end = now()
 time_start = now() - WINDOW_WIDTH
 ```

-where `now()` is the current system UNIX Time, and `WINDOW_WIDTH` is the size of the "rolling window" to track chat messages within, in milliseconds.
-Hosts are RECOMMENDED to use a `WINDOW_WIDTH` of one week (25,200,000 milliseconds), though this value MAY be customized, since there are network environments where users may be offline for up to several months at a time, and a much wider rolling window would be necessary to ensure those chat messages are synchronized when such a user connects once again to other peers in the cabal.
+where `now()` is the current system timestamp, and `WINDOW_WIDTH` is the size of the "rolling window" to track chat messages within, in milliseconds.
+Hosts are RECOMMENDED to use a `WINDOW_WIDTH` of one week (25,200,000 milliseconds).

+This value MAY be customized, since there are network environments where users may be offline for up to several months at a time, and a wider rolling window would be necessary to ensure those chat messages are synchronized when such a user connects once again to other peers in the cabal.